DylanPiercey/local-devices/README.md

 # Local Devices

 Find all devices connected to the local network using `arp -a`.
-Will ping broadcast addresses to ensure that the local arp table is up to date.
+This module also pings all possible ip's in the local network to build the arp table.

 # Installation